ThatZeoMan/rheavenstudio.github.io/docs-tips/music/1_bpm.md

 # Finding the BPM of a song

 ## Introduction
-BPM is the measurment of amount of beats per minute in a song, `120BPM` is 120 beats per minute, which is 2 beats per second.
+BPM is the measurment of amount of beats per minute in a song.
+For example, `120BPM` is 120 beats per minute, which is 2 beats per second.

-Finding the BPM is really important to have a synced rhythm game chart in general, specially in a game like Rhythm Heaven where audio cues ***that have to fit the music*** are used instead of the usual Visual Reaction Game formula where you just see notes on the screen to click.
+Finding the BPM is really important to having a synced rhythm game chart in general.
+In a game like Rhythm Heaven, where audio cues ***have to fit the music exactly***, BPM is even more important than other rhythm games.

-There's multiple ways you can find the BPM of a song, we'll go from the most common to least common.
+There's multiple ways you can find the BPM of a song.
+We'll go from the most common to least common.

 ## Tapping along